The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

     On the other hand setting the value too low will cause placement and routing congestion issues.

 ``PL_TARGET_DENSITY`` is set to 0.5 to reflect the target final density of 50%.

+I/O placement can be defined using the process described in the `Hardening Macros guide <../usage/hardening_macros.html>`_.

 Macro cell placement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^